JherezTaylor/Datamining-Reddit/README.md

     cd .. *up to the root folder of the repo* pip install -r requirements.txt
+    You may need to do pip install dask[complete]

 Okay so we should be good to go.
 Create your scripts and add them to redditComm/modules.
 Follow the structure of the existing files.
 Import modules